Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 # MSP3_club_membership

-A project to capture and collect membership details for an art club.
+A project designed to capture and collect membership details for an art club.
 This will enable the art club to stay in touch with its members and organise activities that the members will be interested in.
 It is hoped to be a help with the annual summer exhibition of member's works, providing a listing of each year's contributions.
 A volunteer roster for the exhibition would be easier to set up.